 In general, F-1 and J-1 students are required to maintain a full-time enrollment status even in their final academic term.
 Learn the exception.

-After traveling abroad, international students need the proper documentation to re-enter the U.S. Find out what they are.
+Before traveling abroad, international students need to make sure they have the proper documentation to re-enter the U.S. which includes a valid travel signature.

 F-1 students who need a program extension must meet certain requirements, which are explained below.